hackermike/psnap/README.md

 keywords in the source with their saved values.
 Syntax is similar to svn keyword substitution: $varname: value $

-See psnap_example for example usage.
+See psnap_example for example usage and psnap_example2 for extensions.